YuXiaoyu221/ICMIR/README.md

-# ICCR
+# CR_MGC
-an efficient Cloud Removal method for optical satellite imagery using adaptive gradient weighting
+an efficient cloud removal method with minimum gradient constraint for optical satellite imagery